 Melanesia was first peopled by seafaring voyagers over 45,000 years ago, when the ancestors of indigenous Australian and Papuan peoples reached Near Oceania from Indonesia.
 These early Melanesians interbred with a now-extinct hominin species – the Denisovans – and their descendants harbor traces of this ancient encounter in their DNA.

-The recent ancestor location included in the Broadly Melanesian Reference Population is Fiji.
+The genetic group included in the Melanesian Reference Population is Fiji.

 You may also see a percentage of your DNA is listed as “Unassigned.”
 There are two reasons why a piece of DNA might be labeled as Unassigned: